patrickbwarren/python3-HNC-solver/README.md

 ideal contribution to find the total pressure.

-In practice the coupling constant integration can be performed by any number of numerical quadrature methods, from a basic trapezium rule to sophisticated adaptive algorithms.
-The derivative with respect to density is usually computed numerically too.
+In practice the coupling constant integration can be performed by any number of numerical quadrature methods but typically (for me!) a basic trapezium rule suffices.
+The derivative with respect to density would usually be computed numerically too.

 For the HNC closure, which is free energy based, in fact it should be _exactly_ true that the energy route pressure is the same as the